mtm-x/OpenModelica-GUI/README.md

 This launcher allows you to:
 - Select Modelica model executables.
 - Configure simulation parameters such as start time and stop time.
-- Execute selected model in the background with proper logs and notifications on success or failure.
+- Execute the selected model and generate output files in `.mat` format.
+- Visualize the simulation results using Matplotlib for detailed analysis.

 ---